anebz/cloud/Certifications/aws_machine_learning_specialty.md

   * Monitoring types:
     * Model is overfitting
     * Data quality drift
-    * Drift in model quality
     * Bias drift
     * Feature attribution drift (compares feature ranking of training vs. live data)
-  * Data stored in S3 and metrics are in CloudWatch
+  * Data stored in S3 and metrics in CloudWatch
   * Integration with Tensorboard, QuickSight, Tableau, or just visualize with SGStudio
 * SG Canvas
   * No-code tool to build ML models
   * Upload csv data from S3, select column to predict, build and make predictions.
 Can do classification and regression, it does automatic data cleaning (missing values, outliers, duplicates) and shares models and datasets with SG Studio

-### Pre-training bias metrics in Clarify

-* Class imbalance (CI)
-* Difference in proportions of labels (DPL)
-  * Imbalance of positive outcomes between facet values
-* Kullback-Leibler Divergence (KL), Jensen-Shannon Divergence (JS)
-  * How much outcome distributions of facets diverge
-* LP-norm (LP)
-  * P-norm difference between distributions of outcomes from facets
-* Total variation distance (TVD)
-  * L1-norm difference between distributions of outcomes from facets
-* Kolmogorov-Smirnov (KS)
-  * Maximum divergence between outcomes in distributions from facets
-* Conditional demographic disparity (CDD)
-  * Disparity of outcomes between facets as a whole, and by subgroups

 ## High-level AI services